evolvingweb/migrate_example_i18n/README.md

 # Migrate hybrids: Drupal 6 content translations to Drupal 8

 Since Drupal 6 is older, it looks like a better place to start.
-To get started, we create a migration group named [c11n_hybrid](config/install/migrate_plus.migration_group.c11n_hybrid.yml) (optional).
+To get started, we create a migration group named [example_hybrid](config/install/migrate_plus.migration_group.example_hybrid.yml) (optional).
 This would let us execute all grouped migrations with one command like

-    drush migrate-import --group=c11n_hybrid --update
+    drush migrate-import --group=example_hybrid --update

 Migrating translated content into Drupal 8 usually involves two steps: